Gs-Linguashop/sino-phonographics/README.md

-# Phonetic Sino Ideographs&mdash;a font generator that converts Chinese characters in a font into their phonographemes
+# Phonetic Sino Ideographs&mdash;a font generator that converts Chinese characters into their phonographemes

 ## What is a phonographeme?